kostasCode/Robotics-I-8.012/BonusPoseDetectionCameraCalibration/README.md

 Frame F is Farther away from the camera and appears bigger.

 >[!NOTE]
->small note if your camera if fliped just remove line 179 -> frame = cv2.flip(frame, 1)
+>small note if your camera is fliped just remove line 179 -> frame = cv2.flip(frame, 1)